Zoom on the Dewalt DXGNi2200

 The following charts are provided to give you an idea of how some of the key specs of the Dewalt DXGNi2200 compare to generators of similar power (between 1500 and 2500 W).

-- With a dry weight of 49 pounds, the Dewalt DXGNi2200 finds itself in the expected weight range for generators able to produce between 1500 and 2500 rated watts.
-If weight matters to you, one of the champions in this power range is the Champion 200949 with only 38.6 pounds.
+- Since the generator weighs in at a dry weight of 49 lbs, the Dewalt DXGNi2200 belongs in the expected weight range for devices which can produce between 1500 and 2500 rated watts.
+If weight is your top priority, one of the champions in this power category is the Champion 200949, weighing just 38.6 pounds.

 - The DXGNi2200, offering a run time of up to 11 hours with a full tank at a 25% load, falls within the average autonomy range when compared to its peers.
-Furthermore, considering the run times, one of the generators which have a roughly same power output, with the highest autonomy, is the Westinghouse WGen2000, as it provides up to 26 hours.
+If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the Westinghouse WGen2000, with up to 26 hours.

 As you can see from this interactive chart, when compared to other 1500-2500W generators, the Dewalt DXGNi2200 is on the average side of the price range.